FraAurCas/Capstone/README.md

 - [Testing](#testing)
 - [Contributing](#contributing)
 - [Copyright and license](#copyright-and-license)

+## Project Setup:
+This program requires hosting itself as well as a MySQL database.

+The MySQL database must contain the following:
+- A table named "stringData"
+- stringdata must have columns "ID", "segment", "region", "industry", "hazardGroup", "revenue", "powerUnits", "insurableValue", "payroll", "catastrophe", "description"
+- All columns should be varchar(255), except description, which should be varchar(65535)

+To connect the MySQL database to the webserver, edit routs/database.js.
+Host should be changed to the domain name or IP of the hosted database.
+User and password should be changed to that of an authorized user of the database.
+Database should be changed to the name of the database.

 ## Quickstart:
 Read the [getting started guide](http://materializecss.com/getting-started.html) for more information on how to use materialize.